Research Projects

 Adaptive Multi-Human Multi-Robot Systems

-Multi-human multi-robot (MH-MR) teams are emerging as promising assets for tackling high-stakes and large-scale missions, such as environmental monitoring, disaster recovery, and search and rescue.
-The simultaneous collaboration of multiple humans and robots with diverse capabilities, expertise, and characteristics offers tremendous potential to enhance team complementarity, productivity, and versatility.
-However, this inherent heterogeneity also introduces significant coordination challenges.
+Multi-human multi-robot (MH-MR) teams are emerging as promising assets for tackling high-stakes and large-scale missions.
+The simultaneous collaboration of multiple humans and robots with diverse capabilities offers tremendous potential, but also introduces significant coordination challenges.
+This project focuses on adaptive teaming strategies, human state reasoning, and dynamic adaptation mechanisms.

 Adaptive Teaming Strategies